Jay Park

 Bio

 Jay is a graduate student in Clinical-Community Psychology at the University of Illinois, Urbana-Champaign.
-Broadly, he is interested in mental health and applied methodologies for real-world impact.
-Specifically, his research focuses on addiction problems through a combination of in-lab and mobile methods.
+His research focuses on addiction through a combination of in-lab and ambulatory methods to capture real-world behavior and physiology.

 Interests